Benefits and drawbacks of the LLC and LCC Resonant Power Supplies

 All the major active components manufacturers on the SMPS market have therefore developed controllers allowing the realization of high efficiency converters with low EMI emissions, with a particularly low circuit complexity.

-– using correctly designed magnetic components, the design is very quick and simplified;
+- with correctly designed magnetic components, the design is very quick and simplified;

-– high frequency currents wave shapes are substantially sinusoidal, with a very limited harmonic content compared to other topologies;
+- high frequency currents wave shapes are almost sinusoidal, with a very limited harmonic content compared to other topologies;

-– “ZVS” (zero voltage switching) of MOSFETs that causes a dramatic reduction of losses, reduction/elimination of the heatsink and reduction of stress and generated disturbances, which often cause the most unpredictable and hostile design problems;
+- “ZVS” (zero voltage switching) of MOSFETs that causes a dramatic reduction of losses, reduction or elimination of the heatsink and reduction of stress and generated disturbances, which often cause the most unpredictable and hostile design problems;

-– possibility of optimal design for continuous and temporary power even very distant from each other (e.g. our transformer with a size equal to that of a classic EF25 can arrive up to a 500-1000W peak power);
+- possibility of optimal design for continuous and temporary power even very distant from each other (e.g. our transformer with a size equal to that of a classic EF25 can arrive up to a peak power of 500-1000W);

-– compared to other topologies, as a result of the previous points, LLC-LCC power supplies have small size and considerably reduced EMI problems;
+- compared to other topologies, as a result of the previous points, LLC-LCC power supplies have smaller size and considerably reduced EMI problems;

 - for the applications sensitive to common-mode current injection through the transformer (i.e. Isolated IGBT and SiC driver supply), the best in class primary-secondary capacitance is achieved.